 "[One] has the sense that the rich seams of our cultural heritage will soon be exhausted, burnt out, particularly when a cannibalized lexicon of eclectic historical references, freely mixed with modernist fragments and formalist banalities, serves as the superficial gilt with which to market architecture, to situate it finally as one more item within an endless field of free-floating commodities and images … [an] ever-changing gingerbread-charade."*

-What elixir of self-effacing logic have we drunk?
 Whence the origins of the bleak prognosis?
-Truly, is this the position from which architecture, albeit that of the Euro-American 1980’s, must extract itself?
+Is this really the position from which architecture, albeit that of the Euro-American 1980’s, must extract itself?
 What is more, if this is simply the formulation of a general postmodern malaise at the loss of meaning, the supposed collapse of truth, must architecture be similarly afflicted?
 Or is there not some resistance in its method that would allow it to thrive despite these miserable conditions.

 I believe that there is and I will try to explain why.
 First, to be clear, this is not a critique of Frampton’s position (I think his appraisal is apt); it is a critique of the position in which he finds himself.
 His attempt to redeem the discipline, even in a self-consciously ‘marginalized’ way, is respectable, but he does not go far enough.
 Beneath the critic’s woeful lament resounds the same refrain: architecture has lost its voice, it lacks a suitable language, the forms are contrived, trite, antiquated references and empty universals.
 We tried minimalism but the bone-white walls were unnervingly cold in the moonlight, returning a vacant gaze so we twist the skeleton frame now and we paint its face, but the puppet caricature just laughs, and laughs.
 It mocks us.
 Beneath it all is a great metaphysical sigh.
 “As far as architecture is concerned, there seems to be little chance today that large-scale undertakings will yield works of cultural significance,” Frampton resigns himself.